Kate0528/sajal2692.github.io/about.md

 ### Me

-Hi, I'm Sajal.
+Hi, I'm Yufei.

-I hail from New Delhi, India.
+I hail from Hebei, China.
 Though, I have spent a couple of the past few years in Melbourne, Australia where I completed a Master of Information Technology degree from The University of Melbourne, Australia's most prestigious university.

 I currently live in Pune, working as a Data Scientist at Unscrambl, Inc. We're a kick-ass startup where each of us give it our best to bring real-time, streaming, intelligent analytics to different verticals including telecommunications, healthcare, and banking.
 I use statistics and machine learning to solve our customer's analytics problems, and incorporating predictive models in Unscrambl's flagship product, *Drive*.
 Being a jack of all trades, I also build front-end applications, dashboards and visualisations to help our customers interact with our data products.
 You do need good storytelling for good data. ;)